 - 1. GROUPS.
-Exhibits will be accepted in three groups competitive, non-competitive and marquee. - A. Group A Competitive Exhibits Open to any paid member of the ANA, including young numismatists (YNs) and ANA member clubs.
+Exhibits will be accepted in three groups competitive, non-competitive, and marquee. - A. Group A Competitive Exhibits Open to any paid member of the American Numismatic Association, including young numismatists (YNs) and ANA member clubs.
 Competitive exhibits are eligible for all awards.
 There is no separate award structure for YN or club exhibits.
-ANA-elected officers, the Chief Judge, the Assistant Chief Judge(s), the Best-of-Show Judges and the National Exhibits Coordinator may not exhibit competitively. - B. Group B Non-Competitive Exhibits Open to any paid member of the ANA and to those invited to exhibit by the ANA President, the Convention Chairman or the Exhibit Chairman.
-Non-competitive exhibits are eligible for the People's Choice award. - C. Group C Marquee Exhibits By invitation or special application only, these non-competitive exhibits are used to promote and enhance the collector gallery and to attract visitors to the convention.
-This group includes exhibits from the ANA Money Museum, or those invited to display by ANA staff.
-Marquee exhibits are not eligible for the People's Choice award.
+ANA headquarters staff may not exhibit competitively.
+ANA-elected officers, the chief judge and assistant chief judge(s), best-of-show judges, and the national exhibits coordinator may place competitive exhibits only in the Emeritus class. - B. Group B Non-Competitive Exhibits Open to any paid member of the ANA and to those invited to exhibit by the ANA president, the convention host chairman, or the exhibit chairman.
+Non-competitive exhibits are eligible for the People's Choice award. - C. Group C Marquee Exhibits By invitation or special application only, these non-competitive, non-conforming exhibits are used to promote and enhance the collector gallery and to attract visitors to the convention.
+This group includes exhibits from the ANA Money Museum and those invited to display by ANA staff.
+Marquee exhibits are not eligible for exhibit awards.